 The holidays have increasingly become less about family and more about shopping.
-Heck, we even have a list of some of our most useful travel stuff that will be coming out soon (guilty as charged), however this time of year is about much more than retail.
+Heck, we even have a list of some of our most useful travel stuff (guilty as charged), however this time of year is about much more than retail.
 The older we get (and the older our kids get), the more it becomes abundantly clear that what our kids really want is TIME.
 Time with us, one-on-one, without distractions.

 I’m convinced this is the reason why our son Miles loves Lego sets so much: it’s not actually the toy itself, but rather that it forces us to sit down with him and help guide him through the process of putting the pieces together (even though most of the time he is more than able to do it himself).
 Likewise, it’s why our daughter Penny is all about reading books at bedtime.
 Sure, she loves the stories, but more than that she likes sitting on our lap without anything else going on, commanding our undivided attention.
 We are very much a work-in-progress, but we try to minimize the amount of stuff in our lives.
 A clean, uncluttered, existence helps us think better, function more efficiently, and be better parents (and partners).
 These ideals have helped us forge our philosophy on birthdays and Christmas: We try to give experiences, not objects.